fluttercandies/flutter_tilt/guides/migration_guide.md

 ### Summary

-- Minimum flutter version 3.3.0
+- Bumping Flutter SDK minimum version to `3.3.0`.
 - Changed `enableMouseHover` in `TiltConfig` to `enableGestureHover`.
 - To keep the tilt, you need to configure `TiltConfig(enableRevert: false, enableSensorRevert: false,)`.